Designing the perfect wrist corsage requires careful consideration of flower selection and design principles.

 Why I Like and Use These Flowers for Wrist Corsages

-This article only scratches the surface when it comes to flowers, fillers, and foliage that can be used in wrist corsages.
-There are many other flowers I like that I could have included on this list, but I felt simple is better.
+When it comes to flowers, fillers, and foliage that can be used in wrist corsages, there are many other flowers I like that I could have included on this list, but I felt simple is better.

 So I chose to focus on reasonably priced, on-trend flowers that are readily available in small quantities, mix and match well, and are easy to work with, no matter your skill level.